johnstevenson/xdebug-ini-test/README.md

 Because there is currently no way to obtain the PHP command-line arguments, a more robust method is to compare the ini settings of the current process with the content of the loaded ini files, and merge missing or changed values into the temporary ini by appending them to the end of the file.

-However this will slow the restart process because:
+However this will generally slow the restart process because:

 - More work is needed to prepare the file.
 - The ini will contain many default values and will take longer to parse.